 Mistake #2: Ignoring Renewable Energy Benefits

 Perhaps you have a charging site, but is it operating at maximum efficiency?
-Through procurement of renewable energy credits (RECs), utilization of wind and solar, as well as evaluation for renewable natural gas (RNG) as a feedstock to electricity generation, your charging site’s carbon footprint can dramatically decline, leading to environmental and economic benefits.
+Through the procurement of renewable energy credits (RECs), utilization of wind and solar, as well as evaluation for renewable natural gas (RNG) as a feedstock to electricity generation, your charging site’s carbon footprint can dramatically decline, leading to environmental and economic benefits.

 Purchasing electricity directly from off-grid generation facilities, like solar could yield high cost savings.
 In addition, selling power stored in EV batteries back to the grid during periods of peak demand not only lessens maximum loads, but allows EV owners to capitalize on high electricity prices (McKinsey).
 Again, helping fleet operators avoid extra costs while maintaining a reliable charging platform.